IsoDevMate/IsoDevMate/README.md

 > *"Every system has a story buried in its architecture.
 Every bug is a plot twist.
 Every optimization is poetry in motion."*

-I'm Barack—a software engineer obsessed with **understanding the why** behind the what.
-While others build features, I dive into the depths of systems, memory management, and the elegant dance between hardware and software.
+I'm Barack—a software engineer obsessed with **understanding the why** behind the what.I dive into the depthsthinking in systems , memory management, and the elegant dance between DX and APIS.
 My mission?
 To uncover the stories that code tells and craft new ones through thoughtful engineering.

 ---